lakshmi-3001/CREATE-A-PREDICTIVE-MODEL-USING-SCIKIT--LEARN-TO-CLASSIFY-OR-PREDICT-OUTCOMES-FROM-A-DATASET-/README.md

 These metrics helped in understanding how well the model generalized to unseen data.

 #### **Applications of This Model**

-While the focus was spam detection, the same approach can be extended to many fields:

 1. **Spam Detection** – Filtering unwanted emails.
 2. **Fraud Detection** – Identifying suspicious transactions.